Since very few people are going to naturally find themselves Googling:

 In either case…

 You’re not probably wondering if you have something to worry about.
 And there lies the problem.
-You see, while these pills may seem as harmless in your pets as they seem in humans, they are actually one of the most likely sources of accidental poisonings of household pets and can be extremely deadly if not taken seriously!
+You see, while these pills may seem as harmless in your pets as they seem in humans, they are one of household pets’ most likely sources of accidental poisoning.
+They can be extremely deadly if not taken seriously!
+This is why we here at IndulgeYourPet wanted to take a moment and discuss NSAID toxicity and hopefully provide you with some insight on what you should do if your dog ever does get their pays on a bottle of “Non-Steroidal Anti-Inflammatory Drugs”!

 But first before…

-We get too far ahead of ourselves, let’s start off our discussion by pointing out the obvious which is if you believe that your dog by be suffering from NSAID toxicity, stop reading this article right away and get your loved on to a veterinarian right away!
+We get too far ahead of ourselves; let’s start our discussion by pointing out the obvious: if you believe that your dog may be suffering from NSAID toxicity, stop reading this article immediately and get your loved one to a veterinarian right away!
+Now, withh that out of the way, let’sbeginn our discussion by hopefully defining exactly “What NSAID Toxicity is?”

-Well, NSAID stands for “Non-Steroidal Anti-Inflammatory Drug” which may sound very foreign to you, but NSAIDs are extremely common and come in forms like:
+Well, NSAID stands for “Non-Steroidal Anti-Inflammatory Drug,” which may sound very foreign to you, but NSAIDs are extremely common and come in forms like:

 - Advil,